FAQs

 If you have sustained PTSD or depression as a result of a motor vehicle accident, this is a recognised psychiatric injury and therefore is not a minor injury.

-If you disagree with the decision made by the insurer about whether you have a minor injury, you can refer the matter to Dispute Resolution Service (DRS) to resolve this dispute.
-The DRS will appoint an independent assessor to make a binding decision.
+If you disagree with the decision made by the insurer about whether you have a threshold injury, you can refer the matter to the Personal Injury Commission to resolve this dispute.
+The PIC will appoint an independent assessor to make a binding decision.

-You should seek the assistance of a lawyer, and there are strict time limits that apply, you must request a review within 28 days of the decision being made.
+You should seek the assistance of a lawyer as the law is complex and strict time limits that apply.

-There have now been several decisions made by the DRS concerning what constitutes a minor injury and here are some examples: –
+There have now been several decisions made by the PIC concerning what constitutes a “threshold injury” and here are some examples: –

 Example 1